 The backing and laying betting strategy works on a relatively simple base with a few technical requirements of which we will discuss later.
 The strategy works best with football (soccer) – although can be adapted to other sports – and the aim of the strategy is to get a positive return on each result before the game has even finished.

 The market in which we are interested in is the draw market.
-The concept comes about by taking the following statement into consideration:
+The concept comes about by considering the following statement:

 “The majority of football matches will at some point see a goal scored throughout the match”